- I will support intervention programs for people involved with or at risk of becoming involved with the legal system.

 - I will support options to incarceration when they will help improve the lives of everyone involved in a crime.

-- I will support measures to improve the emotional well-being of victims, the convicted, law enforcement officers and anyone experiencing trauma.
+- I will support measures to improve the emotional well-being of survivors, the convicted, law enforcement officers and anyone experiencing trauma.

 I was asked in August 2020 to serve on the Task Force to Re-Imagine Policing and Public Safety.
-I had minimal interaction with law enforcement before then.
+Prior, I had minimal interaction with law enforcement.
 Working on the Task Force has introduced me to many citizens and police officers calling for various levels of change.